Global group laws and equivariant bordism rings: Real bordism

-Together with the diagrams \eqref{eq:comp1} and \eqref{eq:comp2} this shows that the full structure of the graded $A$-equivariant formal group $F(E_A)$ can be obtained from the global homotopy groups $\upi_*(E)$ by passing to a suitable completion.
+which upon passing to the limit over all tuples $(V_1,\hdots,V_i)$ yields the desired statement.
+An iteration of this argument can be used for $A\times C_2^{\times n}$. \end{Remark} Together with the diagrams \eqref{eq:comp1} and \eqref{eq:comp2}, \Cref{prop:realcompletion} shows that the full structure of the graded $A$-equivariant formal group $F(E_A)$ can be obtained from the global homotopy groups $\upi_*(E)$ by passing to a suitable completion.
 The observation that $F(Y)$ can often be described as the completion of a simpler structure if $Y$ is part of a family of equivariant spectra first appeared in \cite[Section 7]{CGK00}, predating a rigorous definition of a global spectrum.

 Note moreover that given $V\in A^*$, the Euler class $e_V\in \pi_{*}^A(E)$ defined by pulling back the coordinate $e\in \pi_{*}^{C_2}(E)$ along $V$ agrees with the Euler class $e_V\in E_A^*(S^0)=\pi_*^A(E)$ associated to $F(E_A)$.
 Hence, the Euler classes in $\upi_*(E)$ play two different roles: Those in $\pi_*^A(E)$ correspond to the Euler classes of $F(E_A)$, while the ones of the form $e_{(V,\id)}\in \pi_*^{A\times C_2}(E)$ are taken to the coordinates $y(V)$ of $F(E_A)$ under the completion map.
 As we will see in the next section, this interplay of Euler classes and coordinates exists more generally for global $2$-torsion group laws and their associated $A$-equivariant formal group laws.
 It ultimately allows us to derive the regularity of universal Euler classes $e_V$ from the regularity of coordinates $y(V)$, which is required by the axioms of an $A$-equivariant formal group law.